Summer motorcycle gloves have a tough job on their hands (pardon the pun).

 You might not have heard of Racer and this might seem like a lot of money to shell out on a pair of gloves but stick with me.
 When I tried these gloves – almost 10 years ago – I was so impressed.
 These pack proper protection; carbon protectors in the knuckles, fingers and cuff, Knox scaphoid protection and abrasion-resistant keprotec.
 They have kangaroo-skin palms which offer so much feel it’s like you’re not wearing gloves at all.
 It was a close call between these and the Alpinestars GP Plus but these win on comfort and the fact I still use mine a decade on.

 CE approved gloves that are soft as silk

 One of the big issues with armour-packed sports gloves is that they take ages to break in, are uncomfortable for the first month and feel clunky.
-That’s where these Rev’It Metis leather gloves excel.
-They have armour covering the knuckles, a palm slider and little finger protection – so you’re in good hands, so tp speak.
-But they are made from goatskin which is so soft and supple from new while offering better protection than cowhide.
+That’s where these Alpinestars SP-8 leather gloves excel.
+They have armour covering the knuckles, a palm slider and little finger protection – so you’re in good hands, so to speak.
+But they are made from supple goat leather which is thinner than cowhide but offers better protection.
 Available in four different colours.

 The best cheap summer motorcycle gloves

 You don’t need to spend £100 on a pair of motorcycle gloves; there are lots of decent sets around the £50 mark.
 This pair of Ravine leather gloves from Richa cost just £44.99 on SportsBikeShop and represent great value for money.